-Color: Mature green/ deep yellow
+Color: Yellow

+Acidity: Low

-Flavor: Sweet
+Flavor: Sweet and mild

-18° - 22° Brix degrees
+Brix degrees: 20° - 22°

-Fingers per bunch: 45 approx
+Fingers per bunch: 10 - 16 approx

 Shape: Curved, elongated

+Williams Banana

+Musa acuminata

 Bud Type: Rhizomatous

 Pollination: Self-pollinable

-Self-compatibility: Compatible
+Self-compatibility: conpatibility

-Shape: Curved, elongated
+Fingers per Bunch: 10 - 16 aprox

 Care: Regular irrigation, weed control

-Soil: Well-drained, pH 5.5-7
+Soil: Well-drained, pH 5.5 - 7

+Sprout Color: Light green to reddish

+Preferred Climate: Tropical, subtropical

-Bunch Weight (kg): 22 - 25 kg
+Bunch Weight (kg): 20 - 50 approx

-Finger Length (cm): 18 - 22 cm
+Finger Length (cm): 15 - 22 cm

-Finger Diameter (cm): 4 - 5 cm
+Finger Diameter (cm): 3 - 4 cm

-History:

-Nutritional Requirements: High nitrogen, phosphorus, and potassium levels resistance to some pests
+Nutritional Requirements: High nitrogen, phosphorus, and potassium levels

+Breeder: It is a spontaneous mutation of the Dwarf Cavendish variety

-Williams banana is a natural mutation of the Dwarf Cavendish variety, first detected in Australia in the 1950s.
-It was selected for its superior characteristics, such as larger size, better shipping resistance, and higher productivity compared to other Cavendish varieties.
-This variety was quickly adopted due to its adaptability to a wide range of climatic conditions and its relative
+History: The Williams is a natural mutant of the Dwarf Cavendish variety, first detected in Australia in the 1950s.
+It was selected for its superior characteristics, such as larger size, better shipping resistance and higher productivity compared to other Cavendish varieties.
+This variety was quickly adopted for its adaptability to a wide range of climatic conditions and its relative resistance to some pests

-Morphology: Remontants: Produce fruit all year, on new shoots of the same year.
-Non-remontant: They fruit only once a year, in summer-autumn, on stems of the previous year.

-Pollination: By biotic agents, it is the result of the transfer of pollen by living beings from one flower to another.
+\Morphology: Remontants: Produce fruit all year, on new shoots of the same year.
+Non-remontant: They fruit only once a year, in summer-autumn, on stems of the previous year. \Pollination: By biotic agents, it is the result of the transfer of pollen by living beings from one flower to another.
 Biotic agents: are physical elements that transport pollen from one flower to another, such as wind or water.
-Self-pollination: Pollen is transferred from the stamens to the stigma of the same flower, common in plants with closed flowers or that bloom is unfavorable times for pollinators.
+Self-pollination: Pollen is transferred from the stamens to the stigmas of the same flower, common in plants with closed flowers or that bloom is unfavorable times for pollendrors.
 Cross-pollination: When pollen is transferred from the stamens to the stigmas of a different individual of the same species.
 It increases genetic variability and reduces the possibility of self-fertilization.
 Autogamy: also known as self-fertilization, is a process of sexual reproduction in plants where the fusion of male (pollen) and female (ovules) gametes occurs within the same flower or within the same plant individual.
 Hercogamy: In hercogamous plants, the male and female reproductive organs are physically separated, which prevents self-pollen from reaching the stigma.
-However, environmental factors or changes in plant morphology can bring these organs into contact, facilitating self-pollination.

-Self-compatibility: The fusion of male and female gametes from the same flower or different plant individual, involving pollen transfer between different plants, allows them to reproduce sexually without the need for suitable pollinators or favorable environmental conditions.
-Many plants have self-incompatibility systems that prevent self-fertilization by recognizing and rejecting pollen from the same plant or closely related individuals.
+However, environmental factors or changes in plant morphology can bring these organs into contact, facilitating self-pollination. \Self-compatibility: The fusion of male and female gametes from the same flower or different plant individual, involving pollen transfer between different plants, allows them to reproduce sexually without the need for suitable pollinators or favorable environmental conditions.Many plants have self-incompatibility systems that prevent self-fertilization by recognizing and rejecting pollen from the same plant or closely related individuals.